+During the breeding season the estimated total population size (including urban populations) within foraging range (141km) of the Norfolk Vanguard Offshore Wind Farm was estimated to be approximately 26,000, of which birds (of all ages) associated with Alde-Ore Estuary SPA would represent approximately 25%.
 During the autumn and spring migration periods birds from Alde-Ore Estuary SPA make up 3.3% of the Biologically Defined Minimum Population Scales (BDMPS) population, and in winter these birds make up 5% of the BDMPS (ExA; AS; 10.D7.21, paragraph 131-132).
-Applying these percentages to the maximum collision predictions indicates a maximum Alde-Ore Estuary SPA mortality of 4.0 (using the extended breeding season ExA; AS; 10.D7.21, paragraph 136).
-This represents an increase of 0.9% on natural mortality which is below detection limits (taken as 1%) and so is considered negligible (ExA; AS; 10.D7.21, paragraph 137).
+Applying these percentages to the maximum higher of the total collision predictions indicates a maximum Alde-Ore Estuary SPA mortality of 4.03 (or 6 if-using the extended breeding season is used ExA; AS; 10.D7.21, paragraph 136).
+Thisese represents an increases of 0.93% to 0.6% on natural mortality which is are below detection limits (taken as 1%) and so is are considered negligible (ExA; AS; 10.D7.21, paragraph 137).
 Consequently, there will be no adverse effect on the integrity of the Alde-Ore Estuary SPA as a result of lesser black-backed gull collisions at the proposed Norfolk Vanguard project alone (ExA; AS; 10.D7.21, paragraph 138).

-In-combination assessment suggests mortality of 38 birds attributable to the Alde-Ore SPA population of lesser black-backed gulls (calculated on the basis of the Alde-Ore proportion of the wider population of lesser black-backed gulls, ExA; AS; 10.D7.21, paragraph 149).
-Compared with estimated natural mortality of about 460 birds per year, the additional in-combination mortality would increase the mortality rate by 8.3%.
-However, this mortality rate falls to 16.7 in the breeding season and 10 in the non-breeding season, equating to an increase in mortality of 5.8% if as-built wind farm designs are used in place of consented designs (ExA; AS; 10.D7.21, paragraph 151).
-Including breeding season collisions on the basis of the mean foraging range (72km) reduced the annual in-combination mortality to 30 (ExA; AS; 10.D7.21, paragraph 154).
+In-combination assessment suggests mortality of 33-38 birds attributable to the Alde-Ore SPA population of lesser black-backed gulls (calculated on the basis of the Alde-Ore proportion of the wider population of lesser black-backed gulls, ExA; AS; 10.D7.21, paragraph 149).
+Compared with estimated natural mortality of about 460940 birds per year, the additional in-combination mortality would increase the mortality rate from 14.10% to 14.6%, an increase of by 8.33.5%.
+However, this mortality rate falls to 16.7 in the breeding season and 10 in the non-breeding season 20, equating to an increase in mortality of 5.82% if as-built wind farm designs are used in place of consented designs (ExA; AS; 10.D7.21, paragraph 151).
+Including breeding season collisions on the basis of the mean foraging range (72km) reduced the annual incombination mortality to 30 (ExA; AS; 10.D7.21, paragraph 154).